Virginia Gilliss - Obituary

 Ginger loved all holidays but her most favorite was Christmas.

-She is survived by her husband of 45 years Robins Lee Gilliss, Jr.; two children Robbie Gilliss and his wife Melissa of York PA, Audrey Windsor and her husband Jason of Berlin, MD; grandchildren Kingley Gilliss and Mea Rose Gilliss of York, PA, Addy Windsor and Raylan Windsor of Berlin, MD; siblings Raymond J. Curran (Lydia) of Timonium, MD, Patrick Curran (Debbie) of Abingdon, MD, Dr. Stephen F. Curran (Ro) of Cockeysville, MD, and Colleen Curran-Bromwell (Wayne) of Cambridge, MD; brothers-in-law John Gilliss (Patti) of Tampa, FL and Gary Bromwell (Patti) of East New Market, MD; sister- in-law Beth Gilliss of Berlin, MD; a host of nieces, nephews, great nieces and great nephews; and her precious little dog Duchess.
+She is survived by her husband of 45 years, Robins Lee Gilliss, Jr.; two children, Robbie Gilliss and his wife Melissa of York, Pa., Audrey Windsor and her husband Jason of Berlin, Md.; grandchildren, Kingley Gilliss and Mea Rose Gilliss of York, Pa., Addy Windsor and Raylan Windsor of Berlin, Md.; siblings, Raymond J. Curran (Lydia) of Timonium, Md., Patrick Curran (Debbie) of Abingdon, Md., Dr. Stephen F. Curran (Ro) of Cockeysville, Md., and Colleen Curran-Bromwell (Wayne) of Cambridge, Md.; brothers-in-law, John Gilliss (Patti) of Tampa, Fla. and Gary Bromwell (Patti) of East New Market, Md.; sister- in-law, Beth Gilliss of Berlin, Md.; a host of nieces, nephews, great nieces and great nephews; and her precious little dog, Duchess.

 Proceeding her in death besides her parents were her in-laws Robins Lee Gilliss, Sr. and his wife Shirley Esham Gilliss.

-A Mass of Christian Burial will be held on Saturday, August 1st at 11:00 am at Holy Savior Catholic Church located on 17th street in Ocean City Maryland.
-Inurnment of cremains will follow at Dale Cemetery, Whaleyville, Md.
+A Mass of Christian Burial was held on Saturday, August 1, 2020 at 11 a.m. at Holy Savior Catholic Church located on 17th street in Ocean City Maryland.
+Inurnment of cremains followed at Dale Cemetery, Whaleyville, Md.

-Pallbearers will be Robbie Gilliss III, Jason Windsor, Wayne Bromwell III, Brenden Curran, RJ Curran III.
+Pallbearers were Robbie Gilliss III, Jason Windsor, Wayne Bromwell III, Brenden Curran, RJ Curran III.

 In lieu of flowers please make donations to Holy Savior Catholic Church 1705 Philadelphia Ave Ocean City Maryland 21842.